-- The Rearview Mirror light located between the Assist and 9-1-1 buttons will continuously be illuminated red. - The Phone Screen will display the following message "Vehicle phone requires service.
-Please contact your dealer." - An In-Vehicle Audio message will state "Vehicle phone requires service.
+- The Rearview Mirror light located between the ASSIST and 9-1-1 buttons will continuously be illuminated red. - The Device Screen will display the following message "Vehicle device requires service.
+Please contact your dealer." - An In-Vehicle Audio message will state "Vehicle device requires service.
 Please contact your dealer."

 - Ignoring the Rearview Mirror light could mean you will not have 9-1-1 Call services.
-If the Rearview Mirror light is illuminated, have an authorized dealer service the 9-1-1 Call system immediately. - The Occupant Restraint Control module turns on the Air Bag Warning Light on the instrument panel if a malfunction in any part of the system is detected.
-If the Air Bag Warning Light is illuminated, the air bag system may not be working properly and the 9-1-1 system may not be able to send a signal to a 9-1-1 operator.
-If the Air Bag Warning Light is illuminated, have an authorized dealer service the ORC system immediately.
+If the Rearview Mirror light is illuminated, have an authorized dealer service the 9-1-1 Call system immediately. - The Occupant Restraint Control module turns on the air bag Warning Light on the instrument panel if a malfunction in any part of the system is detected.
+If the Air Bag Warning Light is illuminated, have an authorized dealer service the Occupant Restraint Control system immediately.